kerema14/Traffic-Control-Simulator/README.md

+A Traffic Control simulator game with a level designer

-Created by
+Created for CSE1242 Term Project by
-Kerem Adalı,        150123055
+Kerem Adalı
-Ali Talip Keleş,
+Ali Talip Keleş
-Buğra Kaya.
+Buğra Kaya